 Appearance

-This breed grows up pretty quickly.
-18 months is usually when German Shepherds stop growing, but their physique is huge even then.
-The typical adult German Shepherd may be as tall as 26 inches at the shoulder and weigh between 60 and 100 pounds.
+This working dog breed grows up pretty quickly.
+18 months is usually when German Shepherds stop growing, but they’re quite large even as puppies.
+Per the AKC, the typical adult German Shepherd reaches 22-26 inches tall at the shoulder and weighs between 65 and 90 pounds.
 Males are taller and heavier than females.
-In September 2014, the largest German Shepherd on record was a 131-pound male named Duke whose shoulder height was an impressive 32 inches.

 With medium-length fur, the coarse, double-coat of the German Shepherd comes in several standard colors and color combinations: